mukundhan-zen/stampzy/PROJECT-SPECS.md

 ### **functional-item-tracking**

 **type**: functional
-**scope**: Covers all item entry and management; excludes advanced analytics or community features.
+**scope**: Includes all item details, images, valuation, sales status, and search/filter/sort; excludes unrelated collectible types.
 **title**: Core Item Tracking Functionality **spec_id**: functional-item-tracking
 **priority**: must-have
 **assumptions**:
-- Users are willing to manually enter detailed records.
-- Collectors require support for both full and partial sales.
+- Collectors will regularly update and review item records.
+- Mobile-first design is essential for adoption.
 **constraints**:
-- Image storage capped in free tier; expanded for paid tiers.
-- Manual valuation entry in MVP.
+- Must support both free and paid tier restrictions on images and item count.
+- Database must efficiently handle large collections.
 **description**: The system must allow users to comprehensively record, view, and edit details for each stamp in their collection, including purchase date, cost, seller, images (thumbnail for free tier, full-size for paid), valuation, currency, and support for partial sales.
 Users must be able to search, filter, and sort items in their collection.

+Development Approach (to be followed for this module):
+1. UI/UX Creation First: Design wireframes and user flows for add/edit/view item, list/gallery, and search/filter/sort interfaces.
+2. Database Setup: Define data models for stamps, purchases, images, sales, and user associations.
+3. API Creation: Build and document endpoints for CRUD (create/read/update/delete) of items, images, sales, and search/filter.
+4. Validations and Final Code Fixes: Implement field validation, error handling, business logic (partial sales, tier limits); conduct QA, fix bugs, and finalize workflows.
-**last_updated**: 2025-07-20T13:14:25.195071+00:00
+**last_updated**: 2025-07-23T05:11:04.023248+00:00
 **business_rules**:
-- Each item must have a unique identifier.
-- Image upload limits apply to free and paid tiers.
+- Enforce tier caps on number of items and image resolution.
+- Protect data integrity on edit/delete.
 **specifications**:
 - Allow entry of purchase details: date, cost, seller, currency.
 - Support entry and display of one or more images per item (thumbnail for free, full-size for paid).
 - Record and update current valuation for each item.
 - Enable marking of partial or full sale of items, updating remaining quantity/value.
 - Provide search, filter (by seller, value, status), and sort (by date, cost, valuation) functions.
-**business_objective**: Enable comprehensive collection management and superior organization for stamp collectors.
+**business_objective**: Enable collectors to fully document, manage, and value their stamp collections efficiently.
 **exception_handling**:
-- If image upload fails, user receives clear error message and can retry.
-- If a partial sale entry is invalid, prompt for correction.
+- Graceful error handling for data entry and image upload failures.
+- User is notified of any tier-related restrictions.
 **validation_criteria**:
 - User can add/edit/delete stamp records with all required fields.
 - Images display as thumbnails or full-size based on tier.
 - Partial sales update item status and value.
-**business_justification**: Collectors need to manage detailed records, surpassing the limitations of spreadsheets and generic tools.
+**business_justification**: Collectors need an organized digital record with rich data and flexible management to replace manual tools.

 ### **security-data-protection**